 Dr. Rex: Regardless of the cause, they are alarming.
 Since screening (getting checked when you have no symptoms) is not recommended for persons under 45 unless there is positive family history of colon cancer, early attention to symptoms that could mean colon cancer is important for those under 45 years of age.

 What are some of the early symptoms of colon cancer?

 Dr. Rex: The symptom of greatest importance is rectal bleeding, which may take the form of blood in the toilet bowl or unexplained iron deficiency anemia.
 Other symptoms such as change in bowel habit and abdominal pain are of less importance, provided they are not accompanied by bleeding.

 If you are under the age of 50 and are concerned about your symptoms, what is the best course of action?

 Dr. Rex: See your doctor and request an evaluation.
 Colonoscopy remains the best test.

 Have detection methods improved and, if so, which method do you consider the best option for screening younger adults?

-Dr. Rex: Each case should be considered individually.
-If a young person has rectal bleeding with an obvious source on perianal inspection, then anoscopy or flexible sigmoidsocopy, followed by treatment and follow-up in the office until the symptom resolves, may be adequate.
+Dr. Rex: Screening refers to checking people who have no symptoms, and it’s currently recommended to begin at age 45.
+The key for those under 45 is to get checked if you have symptoms.
+If a young person has rectal bleeding with an obvious source on perianal inspection, then anoscopy or flexible sigmoidoscopy, followed by treatment and follow-up in the office until the symptom resolves, may be adequate.
 If there is painless bleeding and no anal source evident on inspection and digital exam, colonoscopy is the best test.